zonemaster/zonemaster-backend/docs/API.md

 * `"client_version"`: A *client version*, optional. (default: unset).
 Used to monitor which client use the API
 * `"priority"`: A *priority*, optional. (default: `10`)
 * `"queue"`: A *queue*, optional. (default: `0`)
+* `"language"`: A [Language Tag], optional, used for validation error message translation.

 >
 > TODO: Clarify the purpose of each `"params"` property.